SmartChemDesign/PyRad/README.md

 # PyRad
 This script package was developed for the creation and analysis of the radiolysis systems.

-The main software to do all TDDFT calculations: qb@ll (https://github.com/LLNL/qball) You will also need the packmol software to create systems (http://m3g.iqm.unicamp.br/packmol/home.shtml)
+The main software to perform all TDDFT calculations: qb@ll (https://github.com/LLNL/qball) You will also need the packmol software to create systems (http://m3g.iqm.unicamp.br/packmol/home.shtml)

 This repo includes:

-1) PyRadCreator - creates enviroment for radyolysis calculation in qb@ll software.
+1) PyRadCreator - creates an enviroment for radyolysis calculation in qb@ll software.

         Usage: PyRadCreator.py input1.ini input2.ini
         .ini files, and the host .xyz files should be placed in the same directory as this script.